Connect with us

 Before Karim Benzema’s sensational 2022/23 season, Ronaldo was the only player to score back-to-back hat-tricks in the Champions League knockout phase, doing so against Bayern Munich and Atletico Madrid in 2016/17.

-While enjoying a rise to stardom at Santiago Bernabeu, Ronaldo took his total Champions League title count to five, which is a standout achievement among his peers.
+While enjoying a rise to stardom at the Santiago Bernabeu, Ronaldo took his total Champions League title count to five, which is a standout achievement among his peers.

 He was on the scoresheet in his first appearance in the Champions League final during his first spell at Man United, helping the Red Devils oust bitter Premier League rivals Chelsea in the 2007/08 showpiece via penalties.

-And for those who still consider Ronaldo a selfish player, the five-time Ballon d’Or winner has laid on more assists (42) than any other player in Champions League history.
+And for those people who still consider Ronaldo a selfish player, the five-time Ballon d’Or winner has laid on more assists (42) than any other player in Champions League history.

 World Cup Dream – Potential Career-Defining Achievement